haisummers/research/README.md

 # Environmental Burden of Indoor Cannabis Production

-This repository contains code to replicate the analysis from: “Green isn’t Green: The Environmental Burden of Indoor Cannabis Production.”
+This repository contains code to replicate the analysis from: “Green isn’t Green: The Environmental Burden of Commercial Indoor Cannabis Production.”

 # Requirements